Legal Profession Admission Board

 A continuation of first NSW Supreme Court examinations to enter the legal profession which started in 1848, the course is the oldest path to joining the legal profession in NSW.
 For the purpose of meeting the academic requirements for admission as a lawyer under the Uniform Law the Diploma in Law is equivalent to a Bachelor of Laws or Juris Doctorate from an accredited University Law School.

-Tuition is provided by the Law Extension Committee of the University of Sydney (the LEC) which has been preparing students-at-law for the Boards examinations for sixty years.
-While tuition is provided by the LEC established by the University of Sydney prospective students should note that they will not be considered graduates or students of the University of Sydney, rather the Legal Profession Admission Board (LPAB).
+Tuition for the Board's course is provided by the Law Extension Committee of the University of Sydney (the LEC) which has been preparing students-at-law for the Boards examinations for sixty years.
+While tuition is provided by the LEC established by the University of Sydney, prospective students should note that they will be students, and hopefully graduates, of the LPAB, not the University of Sydney.

 The Diploma in Law provides an affordable, flexible, accessible pathway to the study of the law.
 The LPAB and LEC are committed to fostering inclusion and diversity within the legal profession through the Diploma.